uthcode/learntosolveit/source/python.rst

 to 1.1 by Gregor Lingl.
 I promised to write a tutorial on turtle module.
 This is pending.

-What does this construct imply?

-x = lambda: None

 How can we differentiate if an expression used is a general expression or a boolean expression.
 Having a construct like:
 ::

         def __init__(self, *args, **kwargs):